grickit/Gambot/README.md

 This README was last updated April 29 2012

-## Table of Contents ##
-  1. About Gambot
-  2. Setting up
-  3. Coding for Gambot
-  4. Contact

 ## About Gambot ##
   Gambot is an IRC bot framework.
 It is written in perl.